Tired of living in a culture of lies, fake news, and alternative facts?

 Who will monitor the PTP mediating committees?
 Other pledge-takers, of course.
 The PTP mediating committees have strong incentives to ensure that their rulings are as fair and objective as is possible, because their whole reputation rests on such objectivity.
 The outcomes of their proceedings – if there is a ruling of a violation – will be provided as evidence for scrutiny by other pledge-takers, and the public at large.
 These outcomes will not be provided if the public figure retracts her/his words at any stage, to prevent reputation damage for the public figure, since the PTP is not meant to be punitive but corrective.

-A final note: violations of the pledge only apply to statements made in and about the public sphere.
+Violations of the pledge only apply to statements made in and about the public sphere.
 In other words, it does not apply to private interactions, such as when a wife tells her husband his new shirt makes him look really muscular, regardless of what she really thinks.
 It does not apply to semi-private contexts, such as when a fisherman tells tall tales about the size of the fish he caught.
 It also does not apply to religious or other values-based contexts, except in cases where the statement is a clear piece of misinformation about public policy.
-The pledge matters only in verifiable statements in the public sphere, such as when a private citizen shares a piece of viral deception online, or a journalist misquotes a source, or a pastor makes a demonstrably false claim about miracle healing, or a scientist hides unfavorable experimental results relevant to public policy, or a politician slanders her opponent.
+It also does not apply to cases that cannot be reasonably verified and/or have to do with personal beliefs and spiritual experiences, such as when a politician or a pastor says “I support this policy because of God’s personal revelations to me,” or an environmentalist says “I support protecting the environment because otherwise the spirit of Mother Earth would suffer” – it is not possible to verify whether God exists or made revelations to someone or whether the spirit of Mother Earth exists and experiences suffering if the environment is not protected.
+The pledge matters only in verifiable statements in the public sphere, such as when a private citizen shares a piece of viral deception online, or a journalist misquotes a source, or a pastor makes false claims about miracle healing and thus encourages parishioners to avoid going to doctors, or a scientist hides unfavorable experimental results relevant to public policy, or a politician spreads lies about her opponent.

 First, let us consider the individual rewards for different groups of pledge-takers: